This marathon promises a printable bib and a chance to brag on social media — no running required

 “They say it’s fake, but it’s not fake,” one TikTok user says in a video about the marathon.
 “It’s just not real.”

-The virtual stunt has been a welcome break from the seriousness of the pandemic, political chaos and financial strain.
+The virtual stunt has been a break from the seriousness of the pandemic, political chaos and financial strain.
 TikTok users have created a musical based on Disney Pixar’s “Ratatouille” and revived sea shanties.
 The marathon offers people a chance to be a part of a community when being with others is not ideal.

 For Emily DeAno, the timing was “impeccable.”